IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ![collection files](./images/new-release-published-0.2.1-custom.png)

 You will note that the collection includes the `kabanero-index.yaml` file we edited earlier.
 The url to this index file is is what you will provide appsody as a link to your new custom repository (that is contained within the new collection.
-You normally obtain and copy the url (depending on your browser) by right (or secondary) clicking over the `kabanero-index.yaml` item in the list of files shown in the release.
-It should be of the form:

 `https://github.com/<username>/collections/releases/download/0.2.1-custom/kabanero-index.yaml`

-You will need this url for the next section, where we will create an appsody application based on your new collection.
+We will use this url for the next section, where we will create an appsody application based on your new collection.

 ### 8. Get the collection URL